Rune-Status/Codex-NG-Better-Sprite-Packer/README.md

 * No needed classes
 * Supports GIF, PNG
 * Exports to PNG-8
+* Exports meta information into a file called Meta.json in the root of your file archive
 * Includes jfxrt (some jre's don't contain the javafx libs especially pre 1.8) Compatiable with Linux and Windows 10 (I don't have a mac so I can't say it works on there.
 If you have a mac and this program works for you let me know)